 The other act of futility is the requirement to display a ticket (valid for 2 hours) dispensed by the carpark machines or risk being ‘liable for liquidated damages’.
 Few customers, let alone the culturally and linguistically diverse, could possibly comprehend the implications of those words.
 As my brother-in-law can testify, invoices are actually issued for what is ostensibly free parking, though the enforceability is highly debateable.
 One blogger suggested returning any notices to Care Park with a request to send subsequent correspondence on softer paper for more pleasurable arse wiping.

 An unreliable source once told me the Maccas on the corner of Bell Street and St George’s Road is the busiest in Victoria (or maybe the world – details…).
 This is, or was, the Studio 54 of Melbourne Maccas (not to be confused with this Studio 54 establishment in Preston).
 In the wee hours of the morning the joint is still jumping with party goers more up for a fight than calling it a night.

 Occasionally clientele juiced up on McFlurries and hormones attempt to make their Commodores airborne.
 I guess Bell Street does align with a flight path.
-Sometimes drivers who hit speeds of up to 130 clicks have their wings clipped by the air traffic controllers, but too few for me to reconcile my $180 fine for clocking 53km/h on Henty Street in a moment of madness.
-And too few to avert Bell Street Preston being rated by AAMI’s Crash Index as the 4th worst road in Melbourne.
+Sometimes drivers who hit speeds of up to 130 clicks have their wings clipped by the air traffic controllers, but too few for me to reconcile my $180 fine for clocking 53km/h on Gilbert Road in a moment of hi-octane madness.
+And too few to avert Bell Street Preston once being rated by AAMI’s Crash Index as the 4th worst road in Melbourne.
 Wonderful.

 4. Preston Trugo Club